A Tutorial Introduction to Lattice-based Cryptography and Homomorphic Encryption: Lattice Theory

-A couple of remarks about the reduction.
-First, the approximation (or gap) factors in the lattice problems are relatively large, typically larger than $n^8$ as analysed by \citet{cai1997improved} and suggested in the Introduction section of \citet{micciancio07worst}.
-This could raise minor concerns about the hardness of the lattice problems, because the larger the gap factors the easier the problems are.
-In a following section, we will introduce the discrete Gaussian strategy to reduce these factors down to $\tO(n)$ for the SIS problem.
-The proof strategy will follow Ajtai's technique of constructing, from a set of linearly independent vectors of a lattice, a random set of lattice vectors that are well spread out and as short as possible.
+In order to motivate subsequent works inspired by SIS, we make two remarks about the above reduction.
+First, the polynomial approximation factor in the lattice problems are large enough to raise a minor security concern of SIS-based encryption schemes, because the larger the factor is the easier the problems could be.
+As analysed in \citet{cai1997improved}, a typical factor size is larger than $n^8$.
+In a following section, we will introduce the discrete Gaussian technique to reduce these factors down to $\tO(n)$ in SIS hardness proof.
 Second, the public key size required by an SIS-based cryptosystem is $\tO(n^4)$ that is quite inefficient for practical purposes.
 This will be dramatically improved by developing different average-case problems as we will see in the learning with error and ring learning with error problems.